thiagoambiel/LightningDiTLoRA/docs/tutorial.md

     Anyway, free feel to train the model that meets your resources and just enjoy the experiments.
 Hope LightningDiT won't let you down. 😊

+- (Optional) ``Loss NaN`` Issues:

+    We have received some feedback [#1](https://github.com/hustvl/LightningDiT/issues/10)\& [#2](https://github.com/hustvl/LightningDiT/issues/23) indicating that during large-scale training of LightningDiT, there is a certain probability of encountering NaN loss issues.
+Using QKNorm can effectively enhance training stability (though it may result in a slight decrease in convergence speed), thanks a lot @[Kai Zhao](https://scholar.google.com/citations?user=HwSWNyUAAAAJ&hl=zh-CN)! 🥰

 ### Inference

 - Let's see some demo inference results first before we calculate FID score.